anmolchawla/Uber-vs-Buy/ASSIGNMENT.md

 ### Git good practice

 To demonstrate good practice of Git, do **not** commit your files to Git after you are done with the whole presentation.
-Commit in a small chunk of work.
+Commit in small chunks of work.
 For example, start with an outline and then commit, work on a few slides and then commit, make some changes and then commit, etc.

 ## Rubric